As an experienced personal trainer, holistic nutritionist, and health coach, I've guided numerous clients through their weight loss journeys.

-Refining will make this flour tastier but also will strip down all the nutritional value of wheat, providing you with empty calories, as shown by the Journal of Pharmacy and Pharmacology .
+Refining makes flour tastier but also will strip down all the nutritional value of wheat, providing you with empty calories, as shown by the Journal of Pharmacy and Pharmacology .

 "Just as we know there are good fats and unhealthy fats, there are good carbohydrates that are rich in fiber, and less helpful carbohydrates such as white bread, excessive intake of potato products, refined breakfast cereals, and the like."

-Surprisingly, besides physical, it could also impact your mental health as shown by a study published in the National Institutes of Health which reveals a link between refined carbs consumption and depression in postmenopausal women .
+It could also impact your mental health as shown by a study published in the National Institutes of Health which reveals a link between refined carbs consumption and depression in postmenopausal women .

 Benefits of Whole Grain Bread

-Being a high-fiber nutrient-dense food, whole-grain bread doesn't cause sugar spikes and could lower cholesterol levels as shown by research published by Nutrition Reviews which suggests that women who ate whole-grains products had a lower risk of cardiovascular diseases .
+It stabilizes blood sugar and may lower cholesterol levels as shown by research published by Nutrition Reviews which suggests that women who eat whole-grain products have a lower risk of cardiovascular diseases .

-Another study researching whole grains suggests that regular eating of these products lowers the risk of developing type 2 diabetes by 30%, while in postmenopausal women, the risk was even lower - 43% .
+Another study by Cambridge University Press on whole grains suggests that regular eating of these products lowers the risk of developing type 2 diabetes by 30%, while in postmenopausal women, the risk was even lower - 43% .

 How to Make Bread Part of Your Balanced Diet?